Studies related to childhood

 ADHD (Attention Deficit/Hyperactivity Disorder) is a neurodevelopmental disorder that affects the daily lives of many children.
 An environment where this disorder displays itself more than others is in the classroom.
 A perspective that is starting to gain some traction is the use of physical activity to help improve classroom learning.
 We are conducting a study to identify how movement during learning impacts performance and brain activity in children with and without ADHD.

-Children with ADHD &
+Children with ADHD and

 children without ADHD